 Social Healthcare Robots

-Developers have designed social healthcare robotics to facilitate interaction between humans-robot and human-human.
+Developers have designed social healthcare robotics to facilitate interaction between human robots and human humans.
 And they can be significantly helpful in providing emotional and psychological support to the elderly.
 Unlike robots designed to facilitate activities of daily living, where the appearance of the robot is primarily motivated by robot function, robots designed to provide emotional support can vary in form factor ranging from animal-inspired (PARO, AIBO) to humanoid robots such as Pepper.

 Depending on their form factor the support that these robots can provide also varies significantly.
-For e.g., studies done with the PARO robot which is designed as a therapy robot discuss the positive effect on the mood of the elderly, alleviation of loneliness as well as increased interaction among the study participants.
+For example, studies done with the PARO robot which is designed as a therapy robot discuss the positive effect on the mood of the elderly, alleviation of loneliness as well, and increased interaction among the study participants.
+These care robots are interactive too.

 Pepper and CRUZR